mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB_NNeuro.md

 #Background & Introduction

-With the increasing sophistication of the genetic techniques used to develop mouse models of genetic disorders, it is imperative that the techniques used to elucidate the behavioral phenotype of these models evolve just as rapidly.
-Although there is a movement toward adopting standardized behavioral phenotyping protocols, to a large degree neuroscientists evaluating mouse models of genetic disorders still lack sensitive behavioral assays needed to evaluate the core cognitive deficits present in genetic disorders.
-At present, mouse models, particularly those developed to study neurodevelopmental or other genetic disorders, demonstrate inconsistent phenotypes or entirely lack behavioral phenotypes when tested using the most common behavioral tasks: including the water maze, Barnes maze, active/passive avoidance, rotarod, or fear conditioning.

-Additionally, mouse models often demonstrate phenotypes that are not specifically associated with any genetic disorder in particular, but are more aptly described as shared clinical phenotypes that similarly present across a wide array of disorders (*e.g.*, global learning and memory deficits, dementia, anxiety, depression).
-The interpretation of such inconclusive findings is often that the mouse model fails to recapitulate the phenotypes observed in patients.
-Unfortunately, these types of findings are analogous to inconsistent findings in clinical populations when standardized neuropsychological tests are administered -- many different populations show very similar deficits despite nonoverlapping genetic or developmental disorders.
-Such inconsistencies often renders behavioral research into developmental or psychiatric disorders frustrating and such anomalous findings mask the differences that do exist. **Hunsaker (2012a,b)** proposed that inconsistent behavioral results observed in clinical populations as well as mouse models do not infer the lack of cognitive impairments, but rather these "null" data reflect the often startling insensitivity of the behavioral tasks commonly employed.

-In situations where, based on standardized behavioral tasks, mouse models do not appear to specifically model clinical phenotypes observed in patient populations, one strategy is to evaluate intermediate- or endophenotypes associated specifically with the genetic mutation and subserved by neuroanatomical structures disrupted by the mutation.
-A similar process applies to studies of human clinical populations when standardized tests fail to uncover phenotypes that are present, but only manifest at a subclinical level.

-Endophenotypes are collections of quantitative traits hypothesized to represent risk for genetic disorders at more biologically (and empirically) tractable levels than the full clinical phenotype; which often contains little more than profound deficits shared across various genetic disorders.
-A behavioral endophenotyping approach facilitates the identification of behavioral deficits that are clearly associated with both the specific genetic mutation and the pathological features observed in the clinical populations being modeled -- and more importantly with the pathological/clinical features unique to the population being modeled.
-When designed to evaluate such disease-specific hypotheses, behavioral endophenotypes model quantitative patterns of behavioral deficits that scale with the size and/or severity of the genetic mutation.

-The behavioral endophenotyping process deviates from the currently accepted method for determining behavioral phenotypes.
-The currently accepted method to determine phenotypes in clinical populations and mouse models is to use behavioral tasks that were designed without prior consideration of the pathology and clinical features present in the population.
-Far too often an approach such as this is not sufficiently sensitive to characterize the gene-brain-behavior interactions that underlie disease pathogenesis.
-In contrast with the currently utilized approach, behavioral endophenotyping emphasizes the use of behavioral paradigms that were developed to specifically evaluate a priori hypotheses concerning the alterations to nominal gene-brain-behavior interactions identified (or proposed to exist) in a given patient population using carefully selected tasks designed to identify unique phenotypes within each model; and thus are more capable of characterizing the neurocognitive consequences of the specific gene mutations underlying the genetic disorder.

-##Clinical/Neuropsychological Aspects of Down Syndrome

 In recent years, there has been a virtual explosion of understanding of the cognitive phenotype of the chromosomal aneuploidy underlying Down Syndrome.

 It has been demonstrated that motor development in Down Syndrome is slower than age and mental age matched peers.
 Intriguingly, early motor markers like rolling and sitting up have been shown to be only very subtly slowed in Down Syndrome, but crawling and walking has been shown to be more dramatically delayed.
 Despite this delay, it *does* appear that children with Down Syndrome develop through the same milestones as typically developing children, these milestones are just happen dramatically later in development.
 Motor skill development shows the same developmental delays as these early markers of motor abilities.